pclonan/sinatra/README.md

 Description
 ---------------
 The O/S chosen for this deployment is CentOS 7.2. (https://app.vagrantup.com/centos/boxes/7)<br>
 The reason for this is mainly due to my familiarity with RHEL 7.
-And as such, the Puppet modules have only been written for RHEL/CentOS flavours of Linux.<br>
+And as such, the Puppet modules have only been written for RHEL/CentOS flavours of Linux.
+To enhance this further, the Puppet modules (Ruby installation, Sinatra service creation, etc) could be expanded to cater for Debian flavours of Linux, using the osfamily fact.<br>

+    case $::osfamily {
+       'redhat': {
+         # do something RHEL specific
+       }
+       'debian': {
+         # do something Debian specific
+       }
+       default: {
+         # ...
+       }
+    }

 The O/S deployment tool chosen for this project is Vagrant - deploying on to VirtualBox.<br>
 Ideally, I would have chosen AWS to deploy the O/S on to (using Cloudformations, installing the app behind a load balancer).
 However, due to my lack of experience with AWS, I decided to stick with what I know.<br>